kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-26-manchester-citys-rotations.md

 image: "https://i.imgur.com/9lDnD3l.jpeg"
 ---

 Manchester City used constant positional rotations between the forwards and midfield to disrupt Brighton's man-marking.
-They are one step away from functioning [like Bologna](https://tacticsjournal.com/2024/04/23/bologna-rotate-to-free-calafiori/), all that is missing rotations that include the defenders.
+Combing positional and relational principles together is the edge for a functional attack and defense.
+This should be the new meta.

 <!---more--->